quicwg/base-drafts/draft-ietf-quic-transport.md

 - if Early Data is supported, embed application-controlled data in the TLS resumption ticket sent to the client; and
-- if Early Data is supported, retrieve application-controlled data from the client's resumption ticket and enable rejecting Early Data based on that information.
+- if Early Data is supported, retrieve application-controlled data from the client's resumption ticket and accept or reject Early Data based on that information.

 In either role, an application protocol can: